The oriented chromatic number of random graphs of bounded degree: Upper Bounds

 \begin{proof} By the Paley-Zygmund inequality and Lemmas~\ref{lem:gnm_first_mom} and \ref{lem:gnm_second_mom},

 \end{proof}

-Ideally, the ratio $\frac{(\ex Y)^2}{\ex(Y^2)}$ would tend to $1$.
-This would show that a.a.s. $k$ is an upper bound for $\chio(\vec{\mathcal{M}}(n,m=cn))$.
-In many investigations into the chromatic number of random graphs, however, this ratio does not tend towards $1$.
+Note that we do not claim that the ratio $\frac{(\ex Y)^2}{\ex(Y^2)}$ tends to $1$, which would show that a.a.s.~$\vec{M} \sim \vec{\mathcal{M}}(n,m=cn)$ could be $k$-oriented-coloured.
+Indeed, we will see that $\vec{M}$ is not even colourable with probability tending to $1$.
+But this ratio does not tend towards $1$ in many investigations of even the undirected chromatic number of random graphs.
 When considering the undirected question $\chi(\mathcal{G}(n,m=cn))$, Achlioptas and Naor~\cite{AN05} circumvent this issue using a sharp threshold result of Achlioptas and Friedgut~\cite{AF99}.
 There is no reason to believe an equivalent result holds in the directed case.
 As we will see in Section~\ref{ssec:vsparse_vdense}, there are values for $d$ for which $\vec{\mathcal{G}}(n,p=\frac{d}{n})$ and $\vec{\mathcal{G}}(n,d)$ are concentrated in more than one value.
-Instead, in Section~\ref{sec:window} we adapt an argument of {\L}uczak~\cite{tL91b}, using the fact that $k$ is an upper bound with positive probability to find a weaker bound that holds with high probability.
+Instead, in Section~\ref{sec:window} we adapt an argument of {\L}uczak~\cite{Lu91b}, using the fact that $k$ is an upper bound with positive probability to find a weaker bound that holds with high probability.